 Through our fun, invigorating program, your child experiences the joys and challenges of teamwork, earns confidence by building physical strength and skill, develops sportsmanship, and knows the exhilaration of robust health.
 In our supportive, inclusive environment, children flourish through a leveled approach tailored for beginning, intermediate, and experienced athletes.
 And your child feels excited and encouraged to try out new experiences and reach for higher goals.

 Middle School Sports

-Coach Guy King starting teaching at RHLS in 2003.
-Along with teaching Physical Education he is also the Middle School Athlete Director.
-He received his B.A. degree from Azusa Pacific University and has over 30 years experience in coaching.
+Coach Guy King started teaching at RHLS in 2003.
+Along with teaching Physical Education, he is also the Middle School Athlete Director.
+He received his B.A. degree from Azusa Pacific University and has over 30 years of experience in coaching.
 He is married with two grown children and loves spending his spare time with his family.
-He wants each student at RHLS to understand the value of physical fitness and how it will help develop the body, mind and spirit.
+He wants each student at RHLS to understand the value of physical fitness and how it will help develop the body, mind, and spirit.
 Above all he wants every child to understand the joy of knowing the love of Jesus Christ and how it can change their lives.